1098-T on BengalWeb

-The 1098-T Form for 2013 will be available on BengalWeb on the Finances tab in mid-January.
-The forms for 2011 and 2012 are now available.
+The 1098-T Form for 2014 is now available on BengalWeb on the Finances tab.
+The forms for 2011, 2012, and 2013 are also available.
 The form includes transaction detail.
-From the 1098-T Forms link, enter the year [2011, 2012 or 2013 (when available)] and submit.
+From the 1098-T Forms link, enter the year [2011, 2012, 2013, or 2014] and submit.
 In Print Preview (in Internet Explorer), pick Only the selected frame option to print the form and transaction listing.
 It should display the form and the related transaction detail for the year.

 Since we report the Billed Amount in Box 2 of the form, it is necessary to identify when the qualified fees were actually paid.
 The IRS requires documentation of qualified tuition and fees that were paid in the year you are claiming the credit or deduction.
 Please use the transaction detail to help identify the amount paid during the year to use in claiming the credit or deduction.